 As it’s a performance rating businesses so rating would be based on some parameters.
 The basic parameters would be:

 Cloud accounting is widely accepted by small businesses.
 Cloud Accounting is termed as online accounting and manual accounting called as traditional accounting.
 Why we need cloud accounting?
 The best answer would be to save time, money and to reduce accounting errors.
-Also cloud accounting is the best way to do accounting as you can save & edit all your data at anytime and anywhere as data will be save on server.
+Also, cloud accounting is the best way to do accounting as you can save & edit all your data at any time and anywhere as data will be saved on server.
 These are some features which attract small businesses to use accounting software.

 On 23rd meeting of GST council Finance minister Arun Jaitley announced some major changes in tax rates which provide some relief to tax payers.